estape11/mender-docs/06.Artifact-creation/03.Containerized-application-updates/docs.md

 ---

-Mender maintains and support Update Modules for managing containerized workloads on the edge devices. *Application Update Module* (App Update Module), being the regular [Mender Update Module](../08.Create-a-custom-Update-Module), contains and implements all the logic behind the deployment of any installable application to a device.
-The *Application Update Module* extends the Update Module API to easily support different kinds of container orchestrator.
+Mender maintains and support Update Modules for managing containerized workloads on the edge devices. *Application Update Module*, being the regular [Mender Update Module](../08.Create-a-custom-Update-Module), contains and implements all the logic behind the deployment of any containerized application to a device.
+The *Application Update Module* extends the Update Module API to easily support different kinds of container orchestrators.
 Currently the module supports Docker Compose orchestrator.

 <!-- Definition from App Update Module from https://gitlab.com/Northern.tech/Mender/app-update-module/-/blob/master/docs/README-submodule-api.md#applications-updates -->